 Community acupuncture is done in a communal space.
 For instance, I practice my community acupuncture nights in the Health Foundations Birth Center yoga studio.
 I set up two chairs and a table depending on how many patients I’m expecting.
 There are still dim lights and soft music, but there’s the addition of being in a room with others who are relaxing.
 You can get into a healing rhythm very easily.

 The intakes for community acupuncture tend to be shorter and points are restricted to the head, arms, hands, legs, and feet.
 No undressing is necessary.

 The type of appointment you are receiving is important because it answers the next question:

 What should I wear to my acupuncture appointment?

-To make things easy, wearing comfortable clothing you can roll up past the knees and elbows is best.
+To make things easy,wear comfortable clothing you can roll up past the knees and elbows.
 You may be asked to take your socks off for access to your feet.